If you’re trying to complete a major project on your own, good luck.

 Most projects will demand the input of multiple creative voices.
 You wouldn’t launch a new product using just your marketing team.
 And it might not be smart to build a website using just your sales team.

 Instead, you’d have more success bringing the skills and talents of each department together to build a better end result (and a better team overall).
 In fact, a recent report from Slack found “being part of a team” is one of the most important things for employees.

-The benefits are pretty clear, but what does it actually take to advocate for better collaboration across teams?
+The benefits of cross-team collaboration are pretty clear, but what does it actually take to advocate for better collaboration across teams?
 Let’s take a look at each important step of the process: